27 Best Personal Development & Self Improvement Books [2023 Update]

 If the idea of making living online appeals, this book should be a must-read and is likely already on your bookshelf.
 If you are just looking for tidbits to develop your personal productivity, attitude or health, this might be a book you can miss.

-10. Crush It!
-Why NOW Is the Time to Cash In on Your Passion by Gary Vaynerchuk
+10. Crush It! by Gary Vaynerchuk

 Check Price on Amazon | Listen on Audible